 6. Palantir Technologies (PLTR): The Enterprise AI Specialist

 Palantir has carved out a unique position in enterprise AI by focusing on complex, mission-critical applications for government and commercial customers.
-Its platforms (Gotham, Foundry, and AIP) are deeply embedded in customer operations, creating substantial switching costs.
+Its platforms are deeply embedded in customer operations, creating substantial switching costs.

 Key Moat Sources: - Switching Costs: Palantir's software integrates with dozens of internal data sources per customer.
-Ripping it out would disrupt core operations. - Intangible Assets: Two decades of experience with classified government data has built institutional knowledge that competitors cannot easily replicate. - Network Effects (emerging): The AIP platform's boot camp model is creating a community of trained practitioners within enterprise customers.
+Ripping it out would disrupt core operations. - Intangible Assets: Two decades of experience with classified government data has built institutional knowledge that competitors cannot easily replicate. - Workflow Depth: The AIP platform is useful because it sits inside hard-to-replace operating processes, not just a surface-level dashboard.

 Financial Strength: - ROIC: 15% - Revenue Growth: 25% annually - Rule of 40 Score: 55+ - Net Cash Position: $3.5B+